Understanding a Squeaky Floor and How to Fix Them

 However, it is possible to strengthen weak subflooring.
 Hearty wood floor lovers can wedge up the subfloor from the joists below.
 Also, remedial woodworkers can insert nails to the subfloor or add putty to any gaps.
 In place of putty, it is possible to inject wood adhesive to tighten the gaps.
 Notice how much material and effort is required here, when a good wood moisture meter measurement may have informed assessors of a MC issue in need of remedy before the flooring installation was complete.

 Wood Moisture Assessment

-Wagner Meters manufactures two moisture meter models well-suited to installing wood floors and for measuring other building materials in a home.
-The popular Wagner Meters MMC220 Extended Range Moisture Meter for wood measures the MC of common hardwoods, softwoods and exotic wood species at 1/4″ and 3/4″ depth modes.
+Wagner Meters manufactures moisture meter models well-suited to installing wood floors and for measuring other building materials in a home.
+The Orion® 930 Dual Depth Moisture Meter for wood measures the MC of common hardwoods, softwoods and exotic wood species at 1/4″ and 3/4″ depth modes.

-Wagner Meters also produces the BI2200 Building Inspection Moisture Meter, which is a reliable, non-invasive way of measuring and providing comparative, relative MC readings in wood and other building materials.
-Assessors may utilize the BI2200, from Wagner Meters, to identify problematic MC conditions in wood, synthetic stucco, drywall, plaster, insulation, shingles, linoleum and other building materials commonly found in homes. as well as understand the ambient conditions and dew point in the location.
+Wagner Meters also produces the Orion 950 Smart Bluetooth and Data Moisture Meter, which is a reliable, non-invasive way of measuring and providing comparative, relative MC readings in wood as well as Temperature and humidity data.
+Assessors may utilize the Orion 950 to identify problematic MC conditions in wood, synthetic stucco, drywall, plywood, plaster, insulation, shingles, linoleum and other building materials commonly found in homes. as well as understand the ambient conditions and dew point in the location.

 Larry Loffer is a senior technician at Wagner Meters, where he has over 30 years of experience in wood moisture measurement.
 With a degree in Computer Systems, Larry is involved in both hardware and software development of wood moisture measurement solutions.